 The sounds of an historic pipe organ grace Vernon Center once again.
 And they come from an organ made by the same organ builder as the original 1837 instrument.

-Made around 1850 by Alvinza Andrews for the Unitarian Universalist church of Frankfort, NY, this organ is slightly newer than Vernon’s original.
-Yet, its musical type of 1 manual 3 rank, its shape of 3 columns with a raised center tower, its components, construction methods, and the size of the case and pipes are all very similar to the original.
+Made around 1853 by Alvinza Andrews for the Unitarian Universalist church of Frankfort, NY, this organ is slightly newer than Vernon’s original.
+Yet, its musical type of 1 manual (keyboard), 3 rank (complete sets of pipes), its shape of 3 columns with a raised center tower, its components, construction methods, and the size of the case and pipes are all very similar to the original.
 Therefore, its sounds resemble those heard in this space 180 years ago!

 While a desire to bring the original organ back to Vernon remains, this step is significant because: